Shippable/docs/sources/deploy/amazon-ecs.md

 <img src="../../images/deploy/amazon-ecs/create-aws-deploy-integration.png" alt="Add AWS credentials">

-This key should have the appropriate permissions and roles described [TODO add reference link] here.
+This key should have the appropriate permissions and roles described [here](../reference/int-amazon-ecs#policy).
 Now that the key is added on Shippable, we can reference it when we create pipeline yml blocks.
 In this case, we want to create a `cluster` type block in our `shippable.resources.yml` file.
 This must reference a cluster that has already been created on Amazon ECS.

 ```
 resources: